Posted on: Dec 12, 2023 | 3 mins | Written by: HDFC ERGO Team

 If you opt for a medical procedure at a network hospital of your insurance provider, you can file a cashless claim with them.
 In this case, the insurance company will settle your medical bills directly with the healthcare establishment, so you will not have to pay the same from your pocket.

-If you choose a non-network hospital, you need to pay the bills from your pocket and then claim reimbursement for the expenses.
+If you choose a non-network hospital, you will need to pay the bills out of pocket and then claim reimbursement for the expenses.

-Before you file a cashless or reimbursement claim, you must notify the insurance provider about the same.
-You must also fill out the claim form correctly and submit it at the TPA desk of the hospital for verification.
+Before you file a cashless or reimbursement claim, you must notify the insurance provider of the same.
+You must also complete the claim form correctly and submit it to the hospital's desk for verification.
 If you are filing a reimbursement claim, you must attach original bills and receipts with the claim form.
 The insurer will verify the same before reimbursing your healthcare expenses.

 How to Fill Out a Health Insurance Claim Form?